gvwilson/sensibleadventures/wrestler/wrestler.md

 the pattern was a slab of stone large enough for a man to lie upon, stained and discoloured, and two wooden boxes.

-Finally Argusson nodded.
+Finally Argasdottir nodded.
 "That's Heraldsson, for certain.
 I guess he annoyed the flat-faces a bit much."

 "Can you get through it?"
 Luft asked.